kvikk-js/kvikk/docs/6-config.md

 # Config

-A Kvikk.js application can be configured through a kvikk.config.js file in the root of the project.
-The kvikk.config.js is a ESM module which exports an Array of config objects as default.
+A Hubro application can be configured through a hubro.config.js file in the root of the project.
+The hubro.config.js is a ESM module which exports an Array of config objects as default.

 Example of configuring logging to log on debug level but not log requests and turn compression off: